Archibald Smith

-Archibald Smith of Jordanhill FRS FRSE (10 August 1813, in Greenhead, North Lanarkshire – 26 December 1872, in London) was a Scots-born barrister and amateur mathematician.
+Archibald Smith of Jordanhill FRS FRSE (10 August 1813, in Greenhead, North Lanarkshire – 26 December 1872, in London) was a Scottish barrister and amateur mathematician.

 Early life and education

 He was the only son of James Smith FRSE (1782-1867), a wealthy merchant and antiquary and owner of the Jordanhill estate in Glasgow, and his wife Mary Wilson, granddaughter of Alexander Wilson, professor of astronomy in Glasgow University (and brother of Patrick Wilson).
 He was educated at the Redland School near Bristol from 1826 to 1828.

 Archibald studied law at Glasgow University from 1828, and then at Trinity College, Cambridge, where he was Senior Wrangler, said to be the first Scot to achieve this position, and first Smith's prizeman in 1836, elected a fellow of Trinity College.
 He was one of the founders of the Cambridge Mathematical Journal.
 He graduated BA in 1836 and MA in 1839.

 Career as lawyer

 He entered Lincoln's Inn, and was called to the bar as a barrister in 1841.
 He then practised as an equity draughtsman and property lawyer in London.